Let's walk through a practical example of setting up a simple job queue. We'll create a task that sends a welcome email when a user signs up.

 This uses payload.jobs.queue() to create a job instance from the task definition.
 The job is added to the queue immediately but runs asynchronously, so the API response returns right away without waiting for the email to send.
 Jobs are stored in the database as documents in the payload-jobs collection.

 The autoRun configuration automatically processes queued jobs on a schedule using cron syntax.
 In this example, Payload checks for pending jobs every 5 minutes and executes them.
-Alternatively, you can manually trigger job processing with payload.jobs.run() or run jobs in separate worker processes for better scalability.
+Alternatively, you can manually trigger job processing with payload.jobs.run() or use the API endpoint for serverless platforms.

 That's it!
 Now when users sign up, a job is queued and will be processed within 5 minutes without blocking the API response.